oleander/git-ai/README.md

 ## Installation

-### Pre-Built Binaries

-1. `cargo binstall cargo-binstall`
-2. `cargo binstall git-ai`

 ### From Source

 1. Ensure Rust and Cargo are installed on your system.
 2. Clone the Git AI repository: `git clone https://github.com/oleander/git-ai`
 3. Change to the project directory: `cd git-ai`.
-4. Build the hook: `cargo build --release --bin git-ai-hook`
-5. Build & install the binary: `cargo install --path . --bin git-ai`
+4. Build & install the binary: `cargo install --path .`

 ## Usage